 Cats enjoy wandering about in the wee hours of the morning or late at night.
 This is why it’s important for them to wear a reflective collar to alert passers-by and drivers to their presence.
 Breakaway collars that are reflective or light-up would be the perfect choice for your indoor-outdoor cat.
 It blends the lightness of reflective or light-up material with the versatility of a breakaway collar.
 This type of collar is designed to keep you secure.
 Cats are small animals who always cross the road as if they own it.
 As a result, it’s important that drivers can see them even in the darkest hours.

 A different style of collar is one that has no collar at all.
 Collars for indoor-outdoor cats are only used to identify them.
-The whole point of wearing a collar on your cat is for someone to be able to quickly return them to you if they wander away or attempt to build a new home at your neighbor’s door.
+The whole point of wearing a collar on your cat is for someone to be able to quickly return them to you if they wander away or attempt to build a new home at your neighbour’s door.
 However, you don’t necessarily need a cat collar for your indoor-outdoor cat these days.
 These days, microchipping is all the rage.
 Your name, address, and phone number are all stored on microchips.
 When the microchip is checked at the vet’s office, it retrieves your information, allowing you to reunite with your beloved pet.

-The disadvantage of a microchip is that your cat could appear to be a stray cat, causing neighbors to be concerned.
+The disadvantage of a microchip is that your cat could appear to be a stray cat, causing neighbours to be concerned.
 Alternatively, if anyone sees your pet, they will not believe it belongs to someone and wishes to keep it for themselves.
 Combining a microchip with a breakaway collar is a perfect way to solve this problem.
 This means that even though the collar comes off, your cat will still have your contact details.

 Collar Embellishments for your Indoor/Outdoor Cat